 Data transformation is the process of transforming raw data into a clean, consumable format.

-When processing documents, required data is extracted by an IDP solution, pre-processing logic needs to be applied to ensure the output data is in a standard format and ready to be consumed by your downstream processes.
+When processing documents, required data is extracted by an IDP solution, and pre-processing logic needs to be applied to ensure the output data is in a standard format and ready to be consumed by your downstream processes.

 Say you have two teams, one in Asia and another in Europe processing documents using the same IDP solution.
 Here, document rules can standardize the results by transforming the extracted data to match the pre-defined global settings, such as transforming time or currency to a common format.
 Essentially, it makes sure that the output from the IDP solution is made consumable.